rednafi/rednafi.com/content/about.md

 registered with Cloudflare.
 The primary font is Inter, and the code examples use JetBrains Mono.

-GitHub Actions deploys the site automatically with each commit to the main branch.
+GitHub Actions deploys the site automatically with each commit to the mainline.
 Static assets are hosted on Cloudflare [R2].
-I use [VSCode] to write in Markdown and commit to the repo.
+I use VSCode to write in Markdown and commit to the repo.
 The CI takes care of everything else.
 You can find all the source code and content [here].